LanarsInc/compose-date-text-field/README.md

 Date text field with on the fly validation built with Jetpack Compose.
 <p>
-Input is being validated while user is typing it, so it is impossible to enter a wrong value.
+The input is validated while the user is typing it, so it is impossible to enter an incorrect value.

 Made in [LANARS](https://lanars.com/).